GavinChan1031/FRE6123-Financial-Risk-Management/README.md

-# Reinforcement Learning Strategy and Risk Management via Fundamental and Technical Indicators
+# Reinforcement Learning Strategy and Risk Management

 This repository is created for the final project paper and codes for course FRE 6123: Financial Risk Management.